What is Poplin Fabric?

 - Water resistant

 - Too thin for winter

-Printing on poplin is as simple as uploading your design and positioning it where you want.
-You can even use our online design tool to increase of reduce the dimensions, as well as repeat the pattern using a number of finishes.
-Check out exactly how easy it is by ordering a test print, and grab yourself a discount on your first order too.
+Printing your own poplin fabric has never been easier.
+Just upload your design, pattern, photo or any other image into our design interface and position it where you want.
+You can even use our online design tool to increase or reduce the dimensions or repeat the pattern.
+Check out how easy it is by ordering a test print, and grab yourself a discount on your first fabric order, too.

 You now know everything there is to know about this wonderfully versatile poplin fabric.
-Discover poplin and other fabrics in your own swatch pack.
+Discover poplin fabrics and other materials in your own swatch pack.